 And that’s what makes it so dangerous.
 Because we have good intentions we sometimes will entertain the worst, most destructive ideas if there’s even a chance our intentions will be fulfilled.

-Here’s the Good News
+The Good News

+You don’t need to beat the markets.
 You see, this entire subject – beating the markets – is a distraction from what you really need: a portfolio that delivers the returns that will allow you to do what you want in life.

+If we invest in a market-like portfolio, with wide diversification and diligence around our appropriate asset allocation, we can predict the return it will provide fairly well.
 It takes planning to ensure we can do everything we want given the realistic returns we can expect from such a strategy.